Yes, you will pay a hotel or local tax, but it’s not something you should worry too much about.

 Another is that local law requires that the Ortstaxe cost and status is made clear in displayed prices, so you should always know where you stand.

 In general, quoted prices you see on accommodation websites, for example, already include this tax.
-So you’re unlikely to get a surprise later.
+So you’re highly unlikely to get any kind of surprise later.

 In German, the designation “inkl.
 Ortstaxe” after a price indicates the tax is included in the price.
 In English, “incl. local tax” is the common translation used.

-One thing to note, though, is that this local tax is regional, not national; different rules may apply outside of Vienna.
+One thing to note, though: this tax is regional, not national; different rules may apply outside of Vienna.

 Last time I checked, for example, the province of Tirol charged a fixed sum per person and night that varies according to which region and season you’re in.